Carl-4000/Springboard_Intro_To_Data_Science_Thesis_Project_Repository/README.md

 - Basketball coaches will enjoy using this app to take the emotion and intuition out of determining when to subsitute-out relatively valueable players, and sub-in relatively less valuable players (or not), near the end of the game, to mitigate the risk of needless injury to star players, and extend their viable careers.

-- Fans will enjoy using this app to more clearly determine whether a game is still competitive and worth watching, or if it's worth it to move on with their lives and maybe beat traffic out of the arena, without fear of missing a dramatically exciting comeback.
+- Basketball fans will enjoy using this app to more clearly determine whether a game is still competitive and worth watching, or if it's worth it to move on with their lives and maybe beat traffic out of the arena, without fear of missing a dramatically exciting comeback.

-- Basketball executives worldwide who are hungry to add statistical-economic "Moneyball" - style methods of analysis to basketball will enjoy using this app to evaluate and consult their coaches via a more numerically robust approach.
+- Basketball executives who are hungry to add statistical-economic "Moneyball" - style methods of analysis to basketball will enjoy using this app to evaluate and consult their coaches via a more numerically robust approach.